happytodev/tempestphp-vs-code-extension/README.md

     {
     ...
 ```

+### Snippets

+Here are the snippets currently available:

+- tempest-route-get : Add a get route without parameter.
+- tempest-uri : Generating an URI with parameters.
+- tempest-is-current-uri : Matching the current URI.

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.